MCU Connection Guide

 printer.cfgfile. - Find the original

-[mcu]configuration section and update it with the ID obtained in previous steps:
+[mcu]configuration section and update it based on the IDs obtained in the previous steps:

 USB Connection Configuration: